White-lipped tree frog

-The white-lipped tree frog (Nyctimystes infrafrenatus) is a species of frog in the subfamily Pelodryadinae.
+The white-lipped tree frog (Sandyrana infrafrenata) is a species of frog in the family Pelodryadidae.
 It is the world's largest tree frog (the Cuban tree frog reaches a similar maximum size) and is found in Australia, Indonesia, Papua New Guinea, the Solomon Islands and Timor-Leste.
 Other common names include the New Guinea treefrog, giant tree frog, and Australian giant treefrog.